igorlfs/nvim-dap-view/docs/src/routes/configuration/+page.md

     },
     -- Controls how to jump when selecting a breakpoint or navigating the stack switchbuf = "usetab",
-    auto_toggle = false,
+    -- Auto open when a session is started and auto close when all sessions finish auto_toggle = false,
     -- Reopen dapview when switching tabs
     follow_tab = false,